baststar/mowercode/README.md

 Mega and NodeMCU:

-rename config.example.h to config.h and change the values if necessary
+copy config.example.h to config.h and change the values if necessary